22/01/2007

 Method:

-You can adjust other ingredients to taste - any kind of stock can be used, meat or vegetable, or even just water.
-If you have leftover wine that can be added too.
+Any kind of stock can be used, meat or vegetable, or with a stock cube; sometimes I just use water.
+If you have leftover wine that could be added too.
+And if you're serving to someone who hates garlic, just leave it out.
+You can always experiment with other herbs or spices.

-After the simmering, this looks most unappetising, with bits of vegetable floating in a sea of dark-coloured stock.
-Don't worry!
-The liquidizer turns it into a lovely orange soup that is excellent for a cold day, eaten with fresh bread.
+After the simmering, this looks most unappetising, with bits of vegetable floating in a sea of dark-coloured liquid.
+Don't worry.
+The blending turns it into a lovely orange soup that is excellent for a cold day, eaten with fresh bread.
+Using a stick blender, if you have one, is much easier (and less messy) than decanting into a goblet liquidiser, but avoid using a non-stick pan if you're going to use a stick blender.

 15/01/2007